 All of the certificate courses also apply to the associate’s degree program in Health Information Management.

 - Perform release of information function in a healthcare setting.

 - Perform analysis of health record documentation to ensure compliance with federal and state regulations.

 Representative Job Titles For Graduates

 Graduate Employment Outlook

-According to the U.S. Department of Labor, opportunities for health information technician occupations are expected to grow by 13 percent through 2026, faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics, employment of medical records and health information technicians will grow by 17 percent through 2031 (much faster than the average for all professions).

 $23,000 - $25,000 annual salary